Chocolate Banana Bread Waffles January 30, 2014

 - 2 1/2 tsp baking powder

 - 1/4 cup cocoa powder

 - 1/4 cup dairy-free dark chocolate chips

 - In a large bowl, mashed bananas and add baking powder.
 The mixture will expand slightly and this is normal.

 - Stir in almond milk, egg and salt.
 Measure and mix in oats and salt.

-- Add flour and chocolate chips, stirring gently until just combined.
+- Add flour, cocoa powder and chocolate chips, stirring gently until just combined.
 Do not overmix.

 - Prior to heating, spray your waffle maker with a non-stick cooking spray.
 Follow the instructions on your waffle maker to cook the waffles.
 To make smaller waffles, use 1/4 cup batter rather than 1/3 cup.